huzaifazahid888/stm32-usb-bootloader/README.md

 A custom USB Host bootloader for STM32F4 that updates firmware directly from a USB flash drive.

 The bootloader uses USB Host Mass Storage (MSC) and FATFS to read a firmware `.bin` file from the USB drive.
-It checks the firmware header, compares the firmware with the application already stored in Flash, verifies the application using CRC, and only performs a firmware update when required.
+It can work with or without an application header.
+When the header is enabled, it checks the firmware header, compares the firmware with the application already stored in Flash, verifies the application using CRC, and only performs a firmware update when required.

 After the update or verification is complete, the bootloader jumps to the user application.